Home » Guides » The Best and Worst Starting Hands for Omaha Poker

 Four of a Kind

-You’ll have noticed that both of the best hands in Omaha contain pocket aces.
+You’ll have noticed that the top good starting hands in Omaha contain pocket aces.
 So why isn’t quad aces the stone-cold nuts in terms of starting hands?
 It’s important to remember that you can only use two of your four starting cards.

 Yes, you have the best possible pocket pair to start with, but your own outs are already dead, as they’re sitting idle in your hand.
 You can’t use them to make quads, full houses, or even a set.